Textualize/textual/docs/guide/styles.md

 Note how the combined height of the widget is three rows in the terminal.
 This is because a border adds two rows (and two columns).
 If you were to remove the line that sets the border style, the widget would occupy a single row.

+!!! information

     Widgets will wrap text by default.
 If you were to replace `"Textual"` with a long paragraph of text, the widget will expand downwards to fit.

 ## Colors